 How Opioids Affect the Brain

-According to the Center for Disease Control and Prevention, there has been a 300% increase of sales in prescription painkillers since 1999, and because of this, overdose deaths from prescription pills have significantly risen throughout the years.
+According to the Centers for Disease Control and Prevention, there has been a 300% increase in sales of prescription painkillers since 1999, and because of this, overdose deaths from prescription pills have significantly risen throughout the years.
 In 2019 alone, there were approximately 49,860 fatalities that involved opioid overdoses, accounting for over 70% of all drug overdose deaths.

 Get Help Now